Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 • The constitution of the arbitral tribunal, or the arbitration procedure, was not in accordance with the arbitration agreement or, if the agreement does not provide for such matters, with the law of the country in which the arbitration took place.

-• The award has not yet become binding on the parties, is subject to an appeal or has been reviewed or set aside in the country in which the award was made.
+• The award has not yet become binding on the parties, is subject to an appeal, or has been reviewed or set aside in the country in which the award was made.

-Enforcement of foreign judgements
+Enforcement of foreign judgements abroad

 Generally, there are no provisions in South African law prohibiting the enforcement of foreign judgments abroad.
 Therefore, in order to enforce a domestic judgment abroad, a party must consult the laws of the particular foreign jurisdiction for guidance.
-There are instances, however, particularly with reference to the Enforcement of Foreign Civil Judgements Act 32, 1988, where South Africa has agreed to reciprocal enforcement of civil judgements with certain countries.
+There are instances, however, particularly with reference to the Enforcement of Foreign Civil Judgements Act 32 of 1988, where South Africa has agreed to reciprocal enforcement of civil judgements with certain countries.
 Zimbabwe is one such example.

 Judiciary